 Philipp Himmelmann studied singing and music-theatre direction at Hamburg University of Music and Drama, graduating with distinction, and singing at the Guildhall School of Music in London.

-Between 1992 and 1995 he was Associate Director at Lucerne Theatre, and between 1996 and 1998 senior director at the Staatstheater Saarbrücken.
+Between 1992 and 1995 he was Associate Director at Lucerne Theatre, and between 1996 and 1998 senior director at the State Theatre in Saarbrücken.

-Upcoming productions include Tosca at the Festspielhaus Baden-Baden with Sir Simon Rattle, La Bohème at Perm Tchaikovsky Opera and Ballet Theatre and Káťa Kabanová at the Opéra national de Lorraine.
+Upcoming productions include a.o. include Tosca at the Festspielhaus Baden-Baden and with conductor Sir Simon Rattle, La Bohème at Perm Tchaikovsky Opera and Ballet Theatre as well as Káťa Kabanová at the Opéra national de Lorraine...

-Other conductors Mr Himmelmann has worked with include Fabio Luisi, Daniele Gatti, Marc Albrecht, Christian Thielemann, Ivan Fischer, Michael Boder, Marcello Viotti, Reinhard Goebel and Adam Fischer.
+Other conductors he has worked with include Michael Boder, Adam Fischer, Marcello Viotti, Fabio Luisi, Daniele Gatti, Marc Albrecht, Christian Thielemann, Reinhard Goebel and Ivan Fischer.

-Philipp Himmelmann gives regular workshops at the Dresden College of Design, the Hochschule für Musik Hanns Eisler in Berlin and has recently been appointed professor at the Hochschule für Musik und Theater Hamburg.
+Philipp Himmelmann gives regular workshops at Dresden College of Design, the Hans-Eisler University of Music in Berlin and has recently been appointed professor at the Hochschule für Musik und Theater Hamburg.